 - Edit the subject line if you wish, then click Send.

 Each of the selected users in step 5. should receive your sharing invitation now.
-It’ll reach their mailboxes just like an ordinary email but containing two additional buttons: one to accept the invitation and add your calendar to their view, and second to send back similar sharing invitation but for their calendar.
+It’ll reach their mailboxes just like an ordinary email but be containing two additional buttons: one to accept the invitation and add your calendar to their view, and second to send back similar sharing invitation but for their calendar.

 Once the recipient accepts the invitation and clicks the Add Calendar button it appears in the left pane, under People’s Calendars section.